George L. P. Weaver: Labor unions

 After the CIO merged with the AFL to form the AFL–CIO in 1955, Weaver became executive secretary of the Civil Rights Committee.

-In 1948, Weaver was sent as a union representative to the "National Defense Conference on Negro Affairs", a meeting at the Pentagon organized by US Secretary of Defense James Forrestal, whose goal was "introducing to the services in a systematic and documented way the complaints of responsible black leaders while instructing those leaders in the manpower problems confronting the postwar armed forces."
+In 1948, Weaver was sent as a union representative to the National Defense Conference on Negro Affairs, a meeting at The Pentagon organized by U.S. Secretary of Defense James Forrestal, whose goal was "introducing to the services in a systematic and documented way the complaints of responsible black leaders while instructing those leaders in the manpower problems confronting the postwar armed forces."
 Meeting attendees were unanimous that US military services needed to end segregation.
 Soon thereafter, President Truman's Executive Order 9981 (July 26, 1948) abolished discrimination "on the basis of race, color, religion or national origin" in the United States Armed Forces, and led to the re-integration of the services during the Korean War (1950–1953).

 Beginning in 1950, Weaver worked on international labor issues as a special assistant to W. Stuart Symington, who chaired the National Security Resources Board and later the Reconstruction Finance Corporation.
 Symington credited Weaver with substantial help in stopping speculation that drove up tin prices, calling him in 1969 "one of the ablest public servants we have today."

 During the 1950s, Weaver spent time abroad as a representative of the International Confederation of Free Trade Unions (ICFTU), with the goal of assisting foreign labor leaders.
 In 1955, ICFTU official Jay Krane described Weaver as "one of the outstanding Negro trade unionists in the United States and ... a leading figure in the fight against discrimination and segregation."
 In Okinawa, Singapore, and Malaysia, Weaver built relationships with local labor leaders that both sides later maintained with correspondence.
 He was also the US "workers' delegate" to conferences of the UN's International Labour Organization (ILO) in 1957 and 1958.

 Weaver was recruited by his former boss James Carey in 1958 to leave the AFL–CIO for Carey's rival international union International Union of Electrical, Radio and Machine Workers.
 Weaver became Carey's assistant for political education and international programs.
 Carey recruited Weaver together with many other staff members from other unions, and delegated much authority to them.
 Weaver's official title was "assistant to the president on Civil Rights and the Committee on Political Education or COPE."

-Political and later career

 Weaver and Carey worked to promote labor support for Democratic candidates.
-In early primaries for the 1960 United States presidential election, Weaver campaigned for his former boss Stuart Symington, but after Symington was eliminated he shifted to support Kennedy.
+In early primaries during the 1960 United States presidential election, Weaver campaigned for his former boss Stuart Symington, but after Symington was eliminated he shifted to support Kennedy.